slcs-jsc/jurassic/README.md

     emacs Makefile
     make

-The binaries will linked statically, i.e., they can be copied and run on other machines.
+The binaries will be linked statically, i.e., they can be copied and run on other machines.
 Sometimes this causes problems.
 In this case remove the '-static' flag from the CFLAGS in the Makefile and compile again.